aronwoost/gemini-test-repo/.gemini/styleguide.md

 - `refactor: simplify database query logic`
 - `chore: update dependencies`

+## Commit Quality Requirements

+Beyond following Conventional Commits format, commits must also meet these quality standards:

+1. **No WIP/cleanup/tmp commits** - Reject commits with messages like "WIP", "cleanup", "tmp", "work in progress", or similar placeholders.
+These should be squashed into proper commits before merging.

+2. **No self-referential fixes** - Reject commits that fix other commits within the same PR, such as "fix: address PR review comments" or "fix: previous commit".
+These indicate commits that should have been squashed together.
+The commits should be combined into a single, cohesive commit.

+3. **Production-ready only** - Every commit should represent a complete, standalone change that could logically be deployed to `main`.
+If a commit's sole purpose is to fix an earlier commit in the same PR, it should be squashed into that commit instead.

 ## Your Response

 After reviewing the commits, respond with **exactly one** of these comments: